 - Feels custom without being risky: each slab is unique, but the overall tone and movement remain consistent enough for large islands and perimeter runs.

 For trade professionals, that means fewer redesign rounds.
-Once clients see a Taj Mahal slab in the yard or a finished project online, the conversation usually moves quickly toward “Yes, that.”
+Once clients see a Taj Mahal slab in the yard or a finished project photo, the decision usually comes quickly.

 Performance: What Fabricators and Installers Need to Know